DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 Our work revolves around the measurement of shot noise of vacuum states rather than measuring arrival times of photons.
-Essentially, this is another quantum process with the same inherently random properties as described by Stefanov et. al., but instead using shot noise.
+Essentially, this is another quantum process with the same inherently random properties as described by Stefanov et. al. [@StefanovOptical], but instead using shot noise.
 As described by Niemczuk [@shotnoise], shot noise is minor fluctuations in an elecritcal current, which is inherently random.
 Reading this property, then, gives us an intrisically random source from which to generate a random output, which in turn can be processed into a random number.

 Implementations of this theory exist, however with significant drawbacks.
 Shen et. al. [@contender1] presents an implementation using a fairly complex setup,